toalexjin/c11httpd/README.md

 		// This context object is valid until "on_disconnected" event completes. auto ctx = (my_ctx_t*) session->get_ctx();

-		// Use utc time as login session id. ctx->login_id(std::to_string(std::time(0));
+		// Use UTC time as login session id.
+		//
+		// It's not unique, to be enhanced. ctx->login_id(std::to_string(std::time(0));

 		*send_buf << "Hello, " << session->ip() << ":"